Cognigy/Documentation/docs/en/docs/_includes/ai/odata-read-only.md

 !!! note "Supported OData Request Types"
     The OData Endpoint only accepts read requests.
-GET is a supported request, DELETE or other request types are not supported.
+GET is a supported request, DELETE or other request types however are not supported.